KunleMichaels/nextjs-material-ui-blog/posts/material-ui-toggle-theme.md

 This is the second post in the series about how this blog functions, and it is an example of a use case for when to apply React context and how this can be achieved.

+> *You can find the complete code shown in this post at https://github.com/FelixMohr/nextjs-material-ui-blog*

 Material-UI comes with great support for applying a theme to all components of your app.
 However, if you want to allow your users to toggle between different modes, like dark and light mode, there is no built-in solution for this use case.